anshul137/Qurl.gq/README.md

 # What's this?

-[Qurl.gq](https://qurl.gq) is a simple URL shortener, allowing for custom shortlinks along with humorous filters.
+[qurl.gq](https://qurl.gq) is an open-source URL Shortener written in Node.js 🔗

 # Screenshots